therealOri/discord_bot_template/README.md

 <br>

 # Notes
 If you want to use a different name in the client setup other than `TMP` and `tmp`.
-You can just change "TMP" to th enew name and then find and replace all "tmp" occurrences with the new name.
+You can just change "TMP" to the new name and then find and replace all "tmp" occurrences with the new name.
 __ __

 <br>